ravivarmathotakura/AI_To_Combat_Pneumonia_COVID-19/README.md

 # AI to Combat Pneumonia (COVID-19)
-## Proposed Working Solution
-Identifying Medical Diagnoses and Treatable Diseases(Pneumonia from Chest X-Rays) by Image-Based Deep Learning using Neural Networks

 ## Summary
 The implementation of clinical-decision support algorithms for medical imaging faces challenges with reliability and interpretability.
-Here, I demonstrate the general applicability of our AI system for diagnosis of pneumonia using chest X-ray images.
+Here, I demonstrate the general applicability of AI system for diagnosis of pneumonia using chest X-ray images.
 This tool may ultimately aid in expediting the diagnosis and referral of these treatable conditions, thereby facilitating earlier treatment, resulting in improved clinical outcomes.

 Although currently, deep learning still cannot replace doctors/clinicians in medical diagnosis, it can provide support for experts in the medical domain in performing time-consuming works, such as examining chest radiographs for the signs of pneumonia.